PITTSFIELD - Many times, when I'm driving to work these days, I think of potholes.

 Back to me.
 When I worked the ‘top crews, I was the roller.
 When you spread blacktop, it's loose, so the roller guy runs a metal cylinder over blacktop to compress it.
 The AHD had a metal cylinder that was attached to a handle.

 I don't think it's done solely by hand now.
 It was then.
 And I volunteered to be the roller because I figured it would be easy to do.

 Nope.
 It was a hot job, because it was summer, and also because the blacktop itself is really, really hot, about 300 degrees.
 It has to be because when it starts to harden, it gets tougher to mold into the pothole.
 So you get a truckful of blacktop and you have to go crazy to get it on the road before it hardens.

 Anyway, it's also a smelly job, because the blacktop has an oily smell, and you have to constantly clean the roller with kerosene so the blacktop won't stick to it.
-The combination is pretty overpowering.
-It's easy to learn how to roll, but it's nasty to actually do it.

 If there is only one person shoveling the blacktop off the back of the truck, rolling it gets to be pretty leisurely.
 But sometimes we had two guys, and that scenario was exhausting.
 I didn't get much of a rest during those days, except when it was time to move onto the next street.
 Then, I would sit in the passenger side of the truck and stick my head out the window to catch a breeze.